Harrow School: Sport

 Tennis courts include acrylic, hard and synthetic lawn surfaces.

 The sport squash (originally called 'Squasher') was invented in Harrow out of the game rackets around 1830.
 It spread to other schools, eventually becoming an international sport.

 An annual cricket match has taken place between Harrow and Eton College at Lord's Cricket Ground since 1805.
-It is considered to be the longest-running cricket fixture in the world and is the oldest fixture at Lord's (see: Eton v Harrow).
-Eton won the match in 2013, and Harrow in 2014 and 2015.
+It is considered to be the longest-running cricket fixture in the world and is the oldest fixture at Lord's.

 Harrow has its own unique style of football called Harrow Football.
 Currently, the school offers around 30 sports activities for students such as archery, badminton, hockey and judo.

 Fagging

 As in most boarding schools, for many years there was a system of 'fagging' whereby younger boys carried out duties for the seniors.
 At Harrow this was phased out in the 1970s and completely banned by 1990.
 In his detailed history of the school, Christopher Tyerman recorded that in 1796 fagging was compulsory for boys up to the fourth form, and that 50 out of 139 boys were then fags.
 In 1928, Harrow Master C. H. P. Mayo said of fagging: "Those who hope to rule must first learn to obey... to learn to obey as a fag is part of the routine that is the essence of the English Public School system... the wonder of other countries".